gaganpree99/BloodLife/README.md

 **Password** : sohail123

-When you login using the above credentials you will be redirected to the update profile screen where you can update the details of the user.
-As the role of this user is that of a "donor" he can't view the dashboard features of an organisation hence he is directed straight to the update profile page.
+When you login using the above credentials, you will be redirected to the update-profile screen, where you can update the details of the user.
+As the role of this user is that of a "donor", he/she can't view the dashboard features of an organisation, hence he is directed straight to the update-profile page.

 **Note: All the validations made on this page is done through back-end.**